Market Sizing Questions: Strategies, Examples, and Answers

 Therefore, the market size of toothbrushes in the United States is 2.16 billion * $2 = $4.32 billion.

-Step Four: Sense check your answer
+Step 4: Sense check your answer

 Once you have your answer, make sure you sense check it.

-Although having the correct answer does not matter as much as the market sizing approach and framework that you use, sense checking your answer can help you determine whether you might have made a major math mistake.
+Although having the correct answer does not matter as much as the market sizing approach and framework that you used, sense checking your answer can help you determine whether you might have made a major math mistake.

 Is your answer way too large?
 Is your answer way too small?
 If it is, what step of your calculation likely caused this?